Rose Bowl (cricket ground): Early years

 In 2004, the ground hosted another ODI between New Zealand and the West Indies in the 2004 NatWest Series, though the match was abandoned without a ball bowled.
 The ground later held five ODIs during that seasons Champions Trophy, which saw India post 290/4 against Kenya, the United States dismissed for 65 by Australia, and Mervyn Dillon take figures of 5/29 for the West Indies against Bangladesh: all three of these records remain to this day in terms of the highest and lowest innings scores in ODI cricket at the ground, as well as the best innings bowling figures.
 During the course of the tournament, England also played there for the first time, against Sri Lanka, though The Rose Bowl was criticised for its organisation of the match, with spectators citing access to the ground, long queues and stringent searches at the gate among complaints.

-In 2005, England played their first ever Twenty20 International (T20I) against Australia as part of the Ashes series, with England winning the match by 100 runs.
+In 2005, England played their first ever Twenty20 International (T20I) against Australia as part of the build up to the Ashes series, with England winning the match by 100 runs.

 In 2006, England played another T20I against Sri Lanka, which England won, due in large to Marcus Trescothick's 72.
 The Rose Bowl hosted three further ODIs prior to the grounds redevelopment, hosting Pakistan in 2006, India in 2007 and Australia in 2009.
 The ground held Twenty20 Cup Finals Day in 2008, which saw Middlesex defeat Kent in front of a capacity crowd.
 Prior to the redevelopment, major matches such as this match and international matches were catered for by erecting temporary seating to boost the grounds capacity from 6,500 to 15,000.

 The early years at the ground were notable for immature wickets that favoured seam bowling, resulting in many low scoring encounters.
 The quality of these pitches drew much criticism.
 In the first season, seamer Alan Mullally took 8/90 against Warwickshire in the County Championship, which remains the best innings bowling figures at the ground.
 As the pitches settled down, higher scores became more frequent, though it was still more favourable to bowlers than batsmen.
 In 2005, Hampshire scored 714/5 against Nottinghamshire, in a match which also saw John Crawley record the first triple century at the ground.
 His unbeaten 311 helped Hampshire to reach that formidable total.
-These records remain to this day as the highest team and individual scores at The Ageas Bowl.
+These records remain to this day as the highest team and individual scores at the venue.
 Worcestershire posted the lowest first-class total at the ground in 2007, making 86.